osmarbetancourt/project-mika-ai/mika_func.md

         AvoidDuplicates --> StoreFacts["Store facts in database (implemented)"] end

+    %% Bridge – where the facts come from
+    LLM --> ExtractFromMika
+    %% facts in Mika's answer
+    TranscribedText --> ExtractFromUser
+    %% facts in user message

+    %% Bridge – where the facts are later reused StoreFacts --> AddConscience
+    %% inject fresh facts into conscience/context

     %% Fallback logic starts here
     subgraph FallbackParallel["Fallback Path (for voice input)"]
         direction LR